danieljprice/splash/docs/settings.rst

 Turning axes off
 ~~~~~~~~~~~~~~~~~

-Plot axes can be turned off by choosing “axes options” in the :ref:`sec:menu-p`
+Plot axes can be turned off by choosing ``axes options`` in the :ref:`sec:menu-p`
-or by deleting them using the backspace key in interactive mode.
+or by deleting them using the backspace key in :ref:`sec:interactive`.
 See :ref:`sec:axessettings` for more details.

 Turning axes labels off
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Axes labels and numbering can be turned off via the “axes options” option in the :ref:`sec:menu-p` or by deleting them using the backspace key in interactive mode.
+Axes labels and numbering can be turned off via the ``axes options`` option in the :ref:`sec:menu-p` or by deleting them using the backspace key in :ref:`sec:interactive`.
 See :ref:`sec:axessettings` for more details.

 .. _sec:loglabels: